 Fire came down from heaven and devoured them

-Zechariah said, “And this shall be the plague with which YHVH shall strike all the people who fought against Jerusalem: their flesh shall dissolve while they stand on their feet, their eyes shall dissolve in their sockets, and their tongues shall dissolve in their mouths” (Zechariah 14:12).
+Zechariah said, “a great panic from the LORD will be among them.
+Everyone will seize the hand of his neighbour and raise his hand against his neighbour’s hand” (Zechariah 14:13).
+“And this shall be the plague with which YHVH shall strike all the people who fought against Jerusalem: their flesh shall dissolve while they stand on their feet, their eyes shall dissolve in their sockets, and their tongues shall dissolve in their mouths” (Zechariah 14:12).

-The Apostle Paul said, “the Lord Jesus will be revealed from heaven with His mighty angels in flaming fire, dealing out retribution to those who do not know God and to those who do not obey the gospel of our Lord Jesus Christ” (2 Thessalonians 1:5).
+Paul said that “the Lord Jesus will be revealed from heaven with His mighty angels in flaming fire, dealing out retribution on those who do not know God, and those who do not obey the Gospel of our Lord Jesus” (2 Thessalonians 1:5).